First Response Protocol for Seizures

 6. After the seizure has subsided, speak to the person in a gentle, quiet and friendly manner.
 Be comforting and reassuring as they may be confused and disoriented.
 Stay with them until full consciousness returns, and offer assistance.

-Please download and print the following document and post for reference.
+Please download and print the First Response Protocol for Seizures

 ADVOCATE FOR YOURSELF - Take the Lead in Your Seizure Management.
 Develop your own Emergency Response Action Plan.